SBstats/SBstats/README.md

 ## Research
 My primary research interests lie in Bayesian semi/non parametric modeling, causal inference, joint modeling of longitudinal and survival data, and missing data methodology.
-I am also interested in the applications of statistics in public health and medicine.
+I am also interested in the applications of Statistics in public health and medicine.

 ## Contact